-Producer Prices Change in Iceland is expected to be 5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Iceland to stand at 2.50 in 12 months time.
-In the long-term, the Iceland Producer Prices Change is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Iceland is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.